Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

                    }
 }
 ```
-f) Configuration error when initializing the widgetIf you do not provide  **businessAccountId,** a configurationError event with a message “businessAccountId is invalid.” is returned.
+#### f) Configuration error when initializing the widget

+If you do not provide  **businessAccountId,** a configurationError event with a message “businessAccountId is invalid.” is returned.

 ```js